 Contents

 Since this is not the first history of the Mahurangias published 2001: Mahurangi River.
-Technically, Locker’s history is primarily about the Mahurangi estuary—the tidal Mahurangi River and the Mahurangi Harbour.
-Throughout, the online edition of Jade River: A History of the Mahurangi has largely standardised on Mahurangi Harbour, for the harbour, and Mahurangi for the district., some excuse for its writing seems called for.
+Since, technically, Locker’s history is primarily about the Mahurangi Estuary—the tidal Mahurangi River and the Mahurangi Harbour, throughout, this online edition of Locker’s history of the Mahurangi has largely standardised on Mahurangi Harbour, for the harbour, and Mahurangi for the district., some excuse for its writing seems called for.
 Tribute is also due to those who have gone before.

 Credit for the first published account belongs to H Jack Keys, former teacher in Warkworth, and later editor of the Rodney Times.
 His contributions to the life of the district have been so substantial and diverse, that he was honoured with the Queen’s Medal in 1988.
 Mahurangi: The Story of Warkworth, New Zealand was written to mark the centenary of the town in 1954.
 It remains the comprehensive chronicle of Warkworth, a useful source on the early history of the Mahurangi but now out of print.